OO-LD/specification/draft-stier-oold-schema.md

 ## `application/oold-schema-instance+json`

-The proposed MIME media type for JSON Schema Instances that require a JSON Schema-specific media type is defined as follows:
+The proposed MIME media type for OO-LD Schema Instances that require a JSON Schema-specific media type is defined as follows:

 Type name:: application